mavjav-edu/pcc_2e/postscript/index.md

 ---
 layout: default
-title:  Using Git For Version Control
+title:  Afterward
 nav_exclude: true
 parent: Home
 ---

-Congratulations!
-You’ve learned the basics of Python and applied your knowledge to meaningful projects.
+Congratulations! 🎉 You’ve learned the basics of Python and applied your knowledge to meaningful projects.
 You’ve made a game, visualized some data, and made a web application.
 From here, you can go in a number of different directions to continue developing your programming skills.